AdobeDocs/analytics-platform.en/help/data-views/component-settings/overview.md

   **Note**: The Map visualization is in the Limited Testing phase of release and might not be available yet in your environment.

-* When you use [templates provided by Adobe](/help/analysis-workspace/templates/use-templates.md).
+* To reveal [templates provided by Adobe](/help/analysis-workspace/templates/use-templates.md).
 Some templates provided by Adobe might not work because certain components are not in your data view.

   For each missing component, a matching context label is available in your data view.
 You need to either add the matching context label to a component that is already in your data view.
 Or you need to add a new component to your data view and add the context label to the component (if not already provided automatically).